Chart Color Schemes

 Population

-Population growth drivers in Rosedale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Rosedale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population projections indicate an above median growth for Australia's regional areas.
-Rosedale (Vic.) is expected to grow by approximately 369 persons by 2041, reflecting a total gain of about 25.4% over the 17-year period.
+AreaSearch's projections for the Rosedale (Vic.)
+(SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, an above median population growth is projected for Australia's regional areas, including the Rosedale (Vic.)
+(SA2).
+By 2041, the area is expected to grow by approximately 369 persons, reflecting a gain of about 17.2% in total over the 17-year period.

 Frequently Asked Questions - Population